-When it comes to your portfolio, there’s one thing that’s certain: The market may be volatile, but a diversified portfolio is generally considered a smart strategy.
+When it comes to your building an investment portfolio, there’s one thing that’s certain: The market may be volatile, but a diversified portfolio is generally considered a smart strategy.
 Proper diversification offers the risk protection you need to sleep soundly at night, even in unpredictable times.

-But what does a truly diverse portfolio look like?
+But what does a truly smart investment portfolio look like and why is it important to have one?
 In today’s uncertain climate — with COVID-19 adding yet another layer of unexpected change — savvy investors know that choosing recession-proof investments, such as real estate, is more important than ever.

 Here are 8 questions every investor needs to ask about diversification.
 Of course, we always recommend consulting a professional accountant or financial expert before making any major changes to your investment strategy.

 We started with this question because diversification is all about mitigating risk.
 Of course, some risk is inherent to investing.